n8/nombre/README.md

 ## Background

 For years I struggled building an audience.
 But I'm very blessed today to have things clicking with my writing and my project [Draft](http://draftin.com) to help people [write better](http://draftin.com).
-One helpful technique I figured out to grow my Twitter audience, is simply getting better at interacting with people on Twitter.
+One helpful technique I figured out to grow my Twitter audience is simply getting better at interacting with people on Twitter.

 (I'm surprised more people haven't read Carnegie's book.
 It's the top book on[ Y Combinator's recommended library](http://ycombinator.com/lib.html).)